 |---|---|---|

-| Align AI with human values | Aligns with farmer and operator values around productivity and efficiency | Values many humans hold about animal welfare are never surfaced or measured |
+| Align AI with human values | Aligns with human producer and consumer values: efficiency, health, safety | Human values around animal welfare are not surfaced or measured here |

-| Ensure AI transparency | System logic, sensor data, and outputs are documented and auditable | Transparent about method, silent about the moral status of its subjects |
+| Ensure AI transparency | System logic, sensor data, and outputs are documented | No public visibility into the welfare of the non-human subjects |

-| Ensure data labeling quality | Animal behavioral and biometric data is labeled for accuracy | The beings generating the data have no standing in the labeling process |
+| Ensure data labeling quality | Animal behavioral and biometric data is labeled for accuracy | The actual individuals generating the data do not have a say |

 | Engage with a diverse set of users | Farmers, agribusiness managers, and veterinarians are consulted | The primary affected parties cannot be engaged by this method |

-| Continue to learn human preferences | System iterates based on operator feedback and production outcomes | Preferences of non-human subjects are structurally excluded from the learning loop |
+| Continue to learn human preferences | System iterates based on operator feedback and production outcomes | Preferences of non-human subjects are left out of the learning loop |

 | Tune AI models with usability testing | Models are tested and refined with human operators | Usability is defined entirely in terms of human operational experience |

-| Co-learn from user feedback | Feedback loops between operators and the system improve accuracy | Feedback from the animals the system monitors is not legible to this framework |
+| Co-learn from user feedback | Feedback loops between operators and the system improve accuracy | Feedback from the animals being monitored is not captured in this framework |

-| Give humans more control in high-stakes environments | Operators retain override capability for automated decisions | Illness, injury, and slaughter are not categorized as high stakes by the framework |
+| Give humans more control in high-stakes environments | Operators retain override capability for automated decisions | Illness, injury, slaughter not recognized as high stakes in the framework |

-| Communicate AI capabilities and limits clearly | System documentation is available to operators | Limits are defined technically; ethical limitations of the system's design remain undisclosed |
+| Communicate AI capabilities and limits clearly | System documentation is available to operators | Limits are defined technically; ethical limitations of the system's design are not disclosed |

-| Adhere to original objectives; otherwise re-develop | System consistently pursues yield optimization and operational efficiency | The objectives themselves are never interrogated for harm to non-human stakeholders |
+| Adhere to original objectives; otherwise re-develop | System consistently pursues yield optimization and operational efficiency | The objectives themselves are never questioned for harm to non-human stakeholders |

 Figure 2.
 Four ways FATE fails non-human animals